MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-creation-failure.md

 ### Symptom for Scenario 2

 When you create a Batch pool with a virtual network, the operation fails immediately.
-The activity log or notification will contain an error message that indicates an issue about the subnet settings.

-The following error message appears in the activity log or in the notification:
+The following error message appears in the activity log or in the notification, which indicates a subnet setting issue:

 > InvalidPropertyValue: The value provided for one of the properties in the request body is invalid.
 > RequestId:6886b8ad-3c3d-4de5-adc8-f0d10795939c Time:0000-00-00T00:00:00.Z